smithy-security/docs/docs/reference/components/pdf.md

 # PDF

 Consumer component that prints findings a PDF document.
 It then pushes the PDF into an AWS S3 bucket.

 ## How to use

+### Your S3 bucket

+On AWS, create a new s3 bucket.
+Then create a system user via IAM, where you only give that user access to the S3 buckets.
+Get that user's access key ID and secret

 ### Open-Source

-1. Add the Helm package to the pipeline settings:
+1. Configure the run parameters of the component in the component's .env file:

 ```
 ---
-# file: ./my-pipeline/kustomization.yaml
+# file: ./new-components/reporters/pdf/.env
-kind: Kustomization
-components:
-  - pkg:helm/smithy-security-oss-components/consumer-pdf
+AWS_ACCESS_KEY_ID=''
+AWS_SECRET_ACCESS_KEY=''
+BUCKET_NAME='pdf-consumer-test'
+BUCKET_REGION='eu-north-1'
+SKIP_S3_UPLOAD=false
 ```

-2. Configure the run parameters of the component in the pipeline run file:
+2. Add the component to the pipeline's docker-compose:

 ```
-# file: ./my-pipeline/pipelinerun.yaml
+# file: ./new-components/docker-compose.yaml
 ---
 ...
-spec:
-  params:
-  - name: consumer-pdf-s3-access-key-id
-    value: <Your S3 access key ID>
-  - name: consumer-pdf-s3-secret-access-key
-    value: <Your S3 access key>
-  - name: consumer-pdf-s3-bucket-name
-    value: <Your S3 bucket name>
-  - name: consumer-pdf-s3-bucket-region
-    value: <Your S3 bucket region>
+  pdf-reporter:
+    build:
+      context: reporters/pdf
+      dockerfile: Dockerfile
+    platform: linux/amd64
+    env_file:
-  - name: consumer-pdf-template-location
+      - reporters/pdf/.env
-    value: <path to your pdf template in HTML>
+    depends_on:
+      enricher:
+        condition: service_completed_successfully
 ```

+3. Run your pipeline with
+   `docker-compose up --build --force-recreate --remove-orphans`

 ### SaaS